ourcodingclub/ourcodingclub.github.io/_course/stats-scratch-challenge.md

 {% capture url %}{{ site.baseurl }}/assets/img/banner/squirrel.jpg{% endcapture %}
 {% include scroll-banner.html content=banner background=url %}

+{% capture coloursection %}
 # Data overview

-#### __You will use the following datasets, available from the [Challenge Github repository](https://github.com/ourcodingclub/CC_course_challenge1) on Github.
+##### __You will use the following datasets, available from the [Challenge Github repository](https://github.com/ourcodingclub/CC_course_challenge1) on Github.
 To be able to answer the quiz questions properly, it is important that you use these datasets and not potentially updated versions available through the original providers.__

 ### The Scottish Squirrel Database